TeamSTEPPS 2.0: Module 9. Coaching Workshop

 - Describe how to implement coaching in TeamSTEPPS.

-- Alignment of expectations between the team leader and team members.
+- Aligned expectations between team leader and team members.

 - Increased individual motivation and morale.